genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           comparison with unmasked one.

-We recommend you use UNMASKED genomes when you don’t want to lose any information.
-If you want to perform some sort of filtering, it’s better to do so  after the mapping step.
+We recommend you use UNMASKED genomes when you do not want to lose any information.
+If you want to perform some sort of filtering, it is better to do so  after the mapping step.

 Usually, reference genome name includes information about all these factors: